-Ricky Punzalan is an assistant professor at at the University of Maryland iSchool.
-He studies relationships between archives and community memory, virtual reunification, and postcolonialism.
+Ricky Punzalan is an Associate Professor at at the University of Michigan School of Information.
+He studies the impact of digitization in archives, virtual reunification, and ethnographic archives.

 Yearly Archives: 2012